-Fear, frustration, and anxiety, in many people, stems from a fundamental misunderstanding about the true nature of the self.
-Many times we over-identify with one aspect of ourselves, while ignoring other aspects.
+Fear, frustration, and anxiety, in many people, stem from a fundamental misunderstanding about the true nature of the self.
+Many times we over-identify with one aspect of ourselves while ignoring other aspects.
 When you shine the light of awareness at yourself when you are in a quiet, concentrated space, who is there?
 Are you a body?
 Are you your thoughts?
 Are you your experiences and past?
 Are you your hopes?
 Are you your DNA?
 Are you your family of origin?
 Are you a spirit?
 The closer you look, the more “you” remain elusive.

 Who are you?

 Like a beautiful storm that can’t be located in the rainbow, the wind, or the rain, you too are a set of conditions.
 The conditions in your life have created the “you” of this moment.
-In 10 minutes, a week, 20 years, new conditions will present in your life that will create a new arising, a new specter of you.
+In 10 minutes, a week, or 20 years, new conditions will present in your life that will create a new arising, a new specter of you.
 Even if you believe in an undying soul or spirit, this surely isn’t all you are.
 Like a rainbow, you change with present conditions and there is no solid you outside the conditions that form your identity.

 When we loosen our grip around elements that we think comprise our essence, we can effectively watch with more intelligence, interest, and clarity.
 Instead of being controlled by unwanted thoughts, for example, you can experience those same thoughts as one temporary arising of your being.
 Instead of feeling aversion toward your thoughts, you could instead use those thoughts as the bridge to start being more conscious.